classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/ticket-scanner.md

 <a name="ticket-pdf"></a>
 ## Ticket PDF

-Before proceeding to Ticket scanner, let's see the Ticket PDF.
+Before proceeding to the Ticket scanner, let's see the Ticket PDF.
 Eventmie Pro generates tickets in PDF format with a unique QrCode in each.

 - QrCode has got a unique Ticket ID + Order number, which belongs to a single customer's ticket.
 - Ticket format is PDF, hence it's compatible by default on all devices.